Afghan rivals to resume talks as civilian killings sow suspicion

 Afghan security officials expect the size of the U.S. force to dwindle to about 2,500 troops early this year.

-The Taliban have been fighting since 2001 to oust foreign forces and reimpose their version of Islamic rule.

-Reporting by Abdul Qadir Sediqi and Orooj Hakimi in Kabul; Writing by Rupam Jain; Editing by Robert Birsel
+Reporting by Abdul Qadir Sediqi and Orooj Hakimi in Kabul; Writing by Rupam Jain and Gibran Peshimam; Editing by Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.